Lazy-Solutions/AdvancedSceneManager/docs/guides/ASMUtilityFunctions.md

 ### Extending ASMUtilityFunction

 To add a custom utility function, create a new class that inherits from ASMUtilityFunction.
 Override the necessary properties and methods to define the utility’s name, description, grouping, and functionality.
+ASM will automatically find and display them in the list.

 Here’s a basic example:

 ```csharp
 public class CustomUtilityFunction : ASMUtilityFunction